-- Non-profit, educational, or governmental organizations within South Arts’ nine-state region: Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, and Tennessee.
+- Applicants must be non-profit, educational, or governmental organizations within South Arts’ nine-state region: Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, and Tennessee.

-- Non-profit tax-exempt status or an official unit of local, county or state government.
+- Must have non-profit tax-exempt status or an official unit of local, county or state government.
 Tax-exempt status will be verified by a third-party entity.
 Proof of governmental status is required.
 Fiscal agents will not be considered.

-- Applicants must have a DUNS number.
+- Must have a DUNS number.
 Applications will not be accepted from organizations that do not have a DUNS number.
 Visit the Dun & Bradstreet website for additional information about DUNS numbers as well as instructions on how to receive one.

 - Projects must take place in South Arts’ nine-state region.

-- Complete and submit a final report to South Arts at the conclusion of the tour.
+- Complete and submit a final report to South Arts at the conclusion of the season.

 - Invited Screening Partners must comply with eligibility requirements.
 Failure to do so will result in disqualification of future project participation and grant funds from South Arts.